geodynamics/aspect/doc/sphinx/parameters/Adiabatic_20conditions_20model.md

 **Pattern:** [Anything]

-**Documentation:** Expression for the adiabatic temperature, pressure, and density separated by semicolons as a function of `depth'.
+**Documentation:** Expression for the adiabatic temperature, pressure, and density separated by semicolons as a function of &lsquo;depth&rsquo;.

 (parameters:Adiabatic_20conditions_20model/Function/Variable_20names)=
 ### __Parameter name:__ Variable names